Stella Tutorial: Paper models of 4D polytopes

 Unfolded Net view to see nets.

-19-Tat (the truncated tesseract) is constructed in a similar way, except that I
+19-Tat (the truncated tesseract) is constructed in a

-didn't hide all of one type of cell.
-Instead I hand-picked four of the eight
+similar way, except that I didn't hide all of one type of cell.
+Instead I

-Ctrl+h which hides only the selected cell, instead of h which
+hiding.
+To do this, use Ctrl+h which hides only the selected cell,

-hides all cells of the same colour.
+instead of h which hides all cells of the same colour.

-Alternatively, you may wish to build models like 308-Grit by creating each
+Alternatively, you may wish to build models like 308-Grit by creating

-Fr.
-Magnus Wenninger used this method for
+this method for 133-Srip, and Fr.
+Magnus Wenninger used

-need, perform the following steps:
+cell you will need, perform the following steps:

 - Hide all other cells.
 Do this as follows: